Toad Hall Logo

 • We send out a children’s interest letter three times a year for parents/ carers to share with the child’s key person their current interests and other relevant information.

-• We hold two parents’ evenings a year where parents/carers can come and look at their child’s folder and discuss with the child’s key person their learning and development.
+• We hold two parents’ evenings a year where parents/carers can meet with their child’s key person to discuss their child’s learning and development.
 This is also a valuable time for parents/carers and staff to build upon relationships.

 • We provide opportunities for parents/carers to contribute their own skills, knowledge and interests by inviting them into the nursery.